2vg/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 # Relative path from game/csgo/cfg/ directory (e.g. if config directory located in game/csgo/cfg/MapChooserSharp/groups/, then put MapChooserSharp/groups/)
 GroupConfigDirectoryPath = "MapChooserSharp/groups/"

+# Default map name used when ChangeToNextMap is called without setting NextMap
+# If empty or not set, ChangeToNextMap will fail when NextMap is null
+DefaultMap = "de_dust2"
 ```

 ### FallbackMaxExtends